Moerenuma Park: Outline

 The name "Moerenuma" (Moere marsh) is derived from the word "Moyre pet" in Ainu language, which means "a slowly flowing river."
 Moere marsh was in the place long before the park was constructed.
 The official name of the marsh is Shinoro New River.
 It is said that river was made because of perpetual flood in the past.
 It currently connects to the Kariki New River.
 The Moere marsh is surrounding the whole area of the park ground.

 The entire area of the park is 1,888,000 m² including the Moere marsh, coming to a total cost of 27 billion yen.
 The park has 120 pieces of playground equipment, about 3,000 cherry trees, and the parking lots holds 1,500 vehicles.
 The construction is mainly supervised by Isamu Noguchi Foundation and George Sadao.

-The biggest symbol of the park is a glass pyramid near the eastern entrance.
+One of the biggest attractions of the park is a glass pyramid near the eastern entrance.
 The pyramid has the nickname "Hidamari", which means "sunny spot" in Japanese.
 The nickname was given in 2002 and selected from 2,340 applications.
 With a floor space of 5,328 m², the pyramid has three floors and a roof overlooking a large part of the park.
 The top floor houses the gallery of Isamu Noguchi and the miniature model of the park.
 A restaurant and museum shop are on the ground floor.
 The pyramid has an air conditioning system to cool down inside in summer, using snow stored in a neighbouring storage building during winter.
 Hidamari is also used for workshops and events including the Prestigious International Conference on Music and Perception with a concert by John Kaizen Neptune in 2008 in the rooms on the ground and second floors.